UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/aarch64.rst

 SimEng supports the ARM SVE extension and thus the use of ``Z`` vector registers. ``Z`` registers are an extension of the ARM NEON ``V`` vector registers whereby the ``V`` register variant occupies the lower 16 bytes of the ``Z`` registers total 256 bytes.
 Under the ARM SVE extension, the implemented logic for writing to a ``V`` register is to zero-out the upper 240 bytes of the associated ``Z`` register (e.g. ``z1`` and ``v1``) and treat its lower 16 bytes as the ``V`` register.
 SimEng will automatically apply this logic when the execution of an instruction contains a ``V`` register as a destination location.

+..
+Note:: We strongly encourage adding regression tests for each implemented instruction at the same time as adding execution behaviour to ensure functional validity.

 Helper Functions
 ****************